Having a tough time coming up with blog post ideas?

 A great blog post idea would be to use each one of those ‘special’ days and relate it to your niche topic.

-For example, November is our month to give thanks if you live in the U.S. You can use the topic of ‘Thanks’ to write what you are thankful for with relation to your business and your life, and ask readers to add the things they are thankful for.
+For example, November is our month to give thanks if you live in the U.S. You can use the topic of ‘Thanks’ to write a blog post on what you are thankful for and relate it to your business or your life.
+Then ask readers to add the things they are thankful for.
+This can be a big comment draw.

 7. Post Lists